To work on your Aura Enterprise Instances (AuraDB and AuraDS), you have multiple ways to grant access to your team, depending on their role.

 What if I need to remove access for one member of my team?

-If the users have Google Authentication, then as you control their email, by not having access to that same email, their access would, in effect, already be impossible.
+For Console access, a Console Admin on your team can revoke access.
+You ma also contact Aura Support so we can revoke their access.
+NOTE: If the user(s) have Google Authentication, then as you control their email, by not having access to that same email, their access would, in effect, already be impossible.

 For Aura Instance access, you (using the neo4j user or similar with full admin privilege) would have to go to all individual Aura Instances and revoke their access using the REVOKE Cypher ( see this full guide) or DROP their user.